 Worst case: Huckabee continues to shine and Fred muddles his way to several fourth and fifth place finishes before agreeing to return to Law and Order.

-Beautiful Loser by Bob Seger
+Song: Beautiful Loser by Bob Seger

 He'll never make any enemies, enemies, no. He won't complain if he's caught in a freeze.
 He'll always ask, he'll always say please.
 (Stacy's Mom was the runner-up pick).